AdityaBahl/Netflix-Clone/readme.md

 ## Challenges and limitations

+Some of the main challenges include:

+1. Content acquisition: Netflix has spent billions of dollars on acquiring the rights to a large and diverse library of content.
+It would be difficult and costly for a clone to acquire similar content rights.

+2. User experience and interface design: Netflix has a highly polished and user-friendly interface that is easy to navigate.
+Creating a clone that is equally user-friendly would be a significant challenge.

+3. Scalability: Netflix handles a large number of concurrent users and streams, and creating a clone that can handle the same level of traffic would be a technical challenge.

+4. Security: Netflix implements robust security measures to protect user data and prevent unauthorized access to content.
+Implementing similar security measures in a clone would be a major challenge.

+5. Legal and copyright issues: as a replica of a popular service, it could be facing legal issues with copyright infringement, and intellectual property rights.

+6. Cost: Building a platform like Netflix is a huge undertaking that requires a large amount of resources and funding.

+Additionally, there are limitations on a clone which Netflix already has, like the user data, and the audience, that clone would not have the same advantages, and would start from scratch.

+Hence, to avoid all that this project just tries to emulate the front-end aspect of the website.

 ## Conclusion

 I learned many new techniques and enjoyed the process.
 There were a lot of problems, but